hintona/NewSlides/README.md

 To install NewSlides on your Windows or RaspberryPi machine, follow the directions below for your device

 #### Windows Installation
-- Download the program and place in your Downloads folder
+- Download the package and place in your Downloads folder
-- Double click on the NewSlides-main.zip file
+- Right click on the NewSlides-main.zip file
-- Use your archive manager that comes up to extract the zip file
+- Click "Extract Here"
-- Double click on NewSlidesApp.exe to run
+- Once extracted, double click on NewSlidesApp.exe to run

 #### RaspberryPi Installation
-- Download the program and place in your Downloads folder
+- Download the package and place in your Downloads folder
 - Double click on the NewSlides-main.zip file
 - Use your archive manager that comes up to extract the zip file
 - Once unzipped, go into the NewSlides-main folder, then the NewSlides folder